phalcon/documentation/docs/forms.md

 </form>
 ```

 Each element in the form can be rendered as required by the developer.
-Internally, [Phalcon\Tag][tag] is used to produce the correct HTML for each element, and you can pass additional HTML attributes as the second parameter of `render()`:
+Internally, [Phalcon\Tag](tag.md) is used to produce the correct HTML for each element and you can pass additional HTML attributes as the second parameter of `render()`:

 ```php
 <p>